Vardhan-225/Amoskys/docs/README.md

-# InfraSpectre Documentation
+# Amoskys Documentation

-This directory contains comprehensive documentation for the InfraSpectre security monitoring system.
+This directory contains comprehensive documentation for the Amoskys security monitoring system.
 The documentation is organized by functional area to provide clear guidance for different user roles and use cases.

 ## 📚 Documentation Index